deNBI/cloud-user-docs/wiki/quickstart.md

 Then click `create volume` and your volume will appear in the list of volumes with the status **Available**.
 Now you have to attach the just created volume to your VM.
 This is done by changing to the `instance`section under the `compute` section and clicking on the arrow on the right side belonging to your VM.
 Choose `Attach Volume` and choose the just created volume.
-Now your volume is connected to your VM like if connect a hard drive via USB with your computer.
+Now your volume is connected to your VM similar to connecting a hard drive via USB with your computer.
 Now you have to login into your VM, format and mount the volume.
 You will find your volume with the command

 ~~~BASH